MukeshDubey1420/Flask_Documentation/Readme.md

 `$ pip install Flask`
 A few seconds later and you are good to go.

+After you get your dependencies installed and confirm they're doing the trick for you, you'll probably want to keep track of and control what versions of the dependencies you're using.
+Pip allows us to "freeze" our dependencies, and record which versions we are using in a file that (by convention) is called requirements.txt.
+Create a requirements file with this command:

+pip freeze > requirements.txt
+If later on you wish to install this same set of dependencies again, you can install them from this file with the following command:

+pip install -r requirements.txt

 ### System-Wide Installation
 This is possible as well, though I do not recommend it.
 Just run pip with root privileges: